RockVR/VRCapture/README.md

 Best VR Game Capture &amp; Share Experience

 ## Introduction:
-VR Capture will help developers enable video recording/live streaming in a VR game from any position and angle.
+VR Capture will help developers enable video recording/live streaming in VR game from any position and angle.
 Our mission is to help people capture and share their VR experiences easily.

-## What can be done with VRCapture:
+## What you can achieve with VRCapture:
 * [Record from any position and angle](https://www.youtube.com/watch?v=0iMXyLf40Ds)
 * [Live streaming your VR experience](https://www.youtube.com/watch?v=Zido-Tnzhqs)
 * [360 rendering from our server](https://www.youtube.com/watch?v=zzmbQpkgpFc)